Why Mobile Speed Matters

-If it’s not I will remind you how mobile speed affects your conversion.
-If you have a small business and your mobile site has a 1-second delay your conversion reduces by 7 %.
-For example, if Amazon had a 1-sec delay it would lose 1.6 billion $.
-It isn’t so much for one of the biggest marketplaces which revenue is 232 billion $, is it?
-But what for small business?
-If your annual income is 100.000 $ then you lose potential 2.5 million $.
+If it’s not, let me remind you how mobile speed affects your conversion.
+If you have a small business and your mobile site has a 1-second delay, your conversion reduces by 7%.
+For example, if Amazon had a 1-sec delay, it would lose $1.6 billion.
+It might not seem like much for one of the biggest marketplaces with revenue of $232 billion, but what about small businesses?
+If your annual income is $100,000, then you lose a potential $2.5 million.

-Users expect your mobile site load in 2 seconds.
-If it’s more — 80 % of shoppers will prefer to go to your competitors and never come back to your site.
+Users expect your mobile site to load in 2 seconds.
+If it’s more, 70% of shoppers will prefer to go to your competitors and never come back to your site.

-So what do you think is the average mobile load speed?
-The answer can shock you a little bit.
+So, what do you think is the average mobile load speed?
+The answer might shock you a little bit.
 The average load time for mobile websites is… Are you ready?
 19 seconds!
-Yep, it’s a million light-years away from desirable 2-3 seconds.
-Sounds shocking but the things are not so bad like they seem to be.
+Yep, it’s a million light-years away from the desirable 2-3 seconds.
+Sounds shocking, but things are not as bad as they seem.

-Your smartphone needs 19 secs to load a site as web pages contain lots of scripts, tracking code and ads.
-All this stuff continue to load after you think everything is done.
-On average, you need 10 secs to see a home page on the screen but it doesn’t mean that loading is done.
+Your smartphone needs 19 seconds to load a site because web pages contain lots of scripts, tracking code, and ads.
+All this stuff continues to load after you think everything is done.
+On average, you need 10 seconds to see a homepage on the screen, but it doesn’t mean that loading is done.

-First of all — extra large and badly optimized images.
-The average size of ads is 816 Kb and it takes 4 seconds to load it.
-The average size of a web page is 2.5 Mb, which takes 13 seconds to load.
-It’s the most wide-spread issue that affects mobile performance because 90 % of all websites are affected by it.
+First of all — extra-large and badly optimized images pose a significant issue.
+The average size of ads is 816 Kb, taking 4 seconds to load.
+The average size of a web page is 2.5 Mb, requiring 13 seconds for loading.
+It’s the most widespread issue affecting mobile performance because 90% of all websites are impacted by it.

-The second main problem is the enormous amount of server requests.
-On average, each mobile page takes 214 server requests.
-32 of them are content-related and 50 % — ad-related.
+The second main problem is the enormous number of server requests.
+On average, each mobile page triggers 214 server requests, with 32 of them being content-related and 50% being ad-related.

 Let’s point some more possible reasons for poor mobile performance: